adamzerner/az.helpers/az-helpers/README.md

 #### Active
 `AzActiveNavService` keeps track of the primary and/or secondary nav that is active.
 The directive is data-bound to the service, so set `AzActiveNavService.activeNavs.primary` or `AzActiveNavService.activeNavs.secondary`.

 The place to set it is probably in the run block when the route changes (code will be different depending on whether you're using UI Router or ngRoute).
+Be sure to handle the situation where the user refreshes the page.

 ### Alerts
 Adding a single alert: